University of Massachusetts Transportation Services

+Background

+UMass Transit is a student-based organization with more than 90% of the employees (i.e. bus drivers, mechanics, dispatchers) being UMass students, with the remaining employees falling under University 03 employment status or full time administrators.
+UMass Transit Services operates 10 PVTA routes with a fleet of 40 transit vehicles (35' - 60').

+PVTA service operated by UMass Transit runs 12 months a year, 20 hours per day, seven days per week.

+Service began in 1969 as an intra-campus shuttle.
+A federal grant allowed expansion to nearby towns in 1973.
+It joined the PVTA in 1976.
+Daily ridership reached 24,000 by 1982.

+Route B79 was originally operated by the Quaboag Valley Community Development Corporation and the Town of Ware, through its Quaboag Connector partnership.
+PVTA reassigned operation of this route to UMass Transit Services, starting on January 5, 2025.

 Services

 Fixed-route services

 UMass Transit operates as a contractor for the Pioneer Valley Transit Authority (PVTA), which is headquartered in Springfield, the largest municipality of the region.
 This setup exists because PVTA, as a regional transit authority established under Chapter 161B of the Massachusetts General Statutes, is forbidden under Section 25 of the same statute from operating routes directly.
-PVTA thus contracts with the school to operate certain routes (other routes in the system are operated by First Transit employees).
-UMass Transit buses in fixed route service are owned by the PVTA and are painted in their standard livery.
-These buses are numbered in the 3000 series, and are between 35 and 60 feet in length.
-The 60-feet buses were acquired in 2013 to accommodate student crowds on the North Pleasant Street through routes Gold 30 and Pink 31.
+PVTA thus contracts with the school to operate certain routes (other routes in the system are operated by other contractors).
+PVTA owns all fixed-route buses that operate its services and are painted in their standard livery across the PVTA service area.
+The buses assigned to UMass Transit are numbered in the 3000 series, and are between 35 and 60 feet in length.
+UMass Transit operates two of the 60 ft articulated buses in the PVTA fleet; they were acquired in 2013 to accommodate crowding conditions on routes 30 and 31.

 Field trip services

 In addition to operating tendered services for the PVTA, UMass Transit also maintains an activity fleet of buses of various types for charter by student groups within the UMass Amherst community.
 These buses are generally painted to match the school colors of white and maroon.